stepank/pyws/docs/index.rst

 Requirements
 ============

 pyws itself depends only on python standard library and lxml.
-I've tested pyws mainly on python 2.6.
+However, at present, there is only one adapter, the one for Django, so you also need Django (I use 1.3).
+I've tested pyws on python 2.6 and python 2.7.

 Topics